crowdin/vscode-crowdin/README.md

 This extension contributes the following settings:

-* `tms.autoRefresh`: enable/disable auto refresh of translations tree after each change in Crowdin configuration file
+* `tms.autoRefresh`: enable/disable auto refresh of files tree after each change in Crowdin configuration file

 ## Known Issues